Visual literacy in education: Uses in higher education

 As technology advances, so too do the tools that educators use to teach visual literacy skills to students.
 Digital tools such as augmented reality (AR) models, interactive simulations, and digital mapping are increasingly used in higher education to support visual literacy.
 These technologies enable students to critically analyze and create complex visual information, promoting skills in digital communication, problem-solving, and multimodal expression, in alignment with contemporary digital pedagogy.

 Visual literacy has become increasingly recognized in higher education through its inclusion in curricula, collaboration across disciplines, and the creation of assessment frameworks that encourage multimodal learning.
 For example, some universities now include visual literacy outcomes as part of their general education requirements, reflecting its growing importance in helping students develop skills relevant to a wide range of fields.
-Lee and Khadka discuss the role of multimedia curricula in improving the ability of students to navigate complex multimodal environments and visual and digital texts.
+Lee and Khadka discuss the role of multimedia curricula in improving students' ability to navigate complex multimodal environments and their digital literacy.
 Frisicaro-Pawlowski and Monge emphasize the value of collaborative instruction by partnering with librarians and first-year composition (FYC) instructors to teach visual literacy in the course.
-Through this collaboration, instructors can design assignments integrating textual and visual elements, such as infographics or multimodal essays, to help students analyze visual rhetoric works.
+Through this collaboration, instructors can design assignments that integrate textual and visual elements, such as infographics or multimodal essays, to help students analyze visual rhetoric.
 This approach helps students build critical thinking skills by analyzing and questioning visual messages, encourages interdisciplinary teamwork through collaborative projects, and prepares them to navigate digital communication responsibly by considering ethical and equitable use of visual materials.